Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 Join query:
 SELECT * FROM shows JOIN ratings ON shows.id = ratings.show_id WHERE title = 'The Office';
+SELECT * FROM shows JOIN ratings ON shows.id = ratings.show_id WHERE title = 'The Office';
+SELECT * FROM shows JOIN ratings ON shows.id = ratings.show_id WHERE title = 'The Office';

 UPDATE favorites SET language = 'C' WHERE language ='C++';  (to replace data in the column).